 for households of five or more

 What about tankless?
-Tankless water heaters (also known as on-demand water heaters) are nearly as efficient as hybrid electric heat pump water heaters, and a great choice for homes with existing gas-powered water heat.
+Tankless water heaters (also known as on-demand water heaters) are nearly as efficient as heat pump heat pump water heaters, and can be a great choice for homes with existing gas-powered water heat.

 How much space you’ll need